GregReddick/ComTestLibrary/ComTestLibrary1/README.md

 that the /cpp_cmd path to the cl.exe file is installed in a directory that has spaces in the path, but the midl compiler cannot find it if it has spaces.
 This problem has existed forever, but Microsoft seems to refuse to fix it.
-The workaround used here is to use the ancient subst to provide a drive letter for this directory, then use the drive letter in the midl options.
+The workaround used here is to use the ancient SUBST command to provide a drive letter for this directory, then use the drive letter in the midl options.
 The drive letter must not be in use.